valeryan/vscode-phpsab/README.md

 You can also use this formatter with Format on Save enabled.
 Format on save has two modes: `File` and `Modified`.
 This extension implements support for the modified mode by using phpcbf with the `Git Modified` filter that is provided by phpcbf.

+## Cross Platform Path Support

+Going forward all path configuration should be done in a a unix style.
+This means all paths should be configured using `/`. `/` will represent the root of the OS and on windows will be assumed to be the `C:\` drive.
+Other drives can be indicated like `/d/` (this would resolve to `/` on linux and the `/d` will be ignored.).
+For specifying a path for `phpcs` or `phpcbf` do not include any extension such as `.bat`.
+The extension will resolve all that for you.
+This will allow the settings for this extension's settings to synchronize across systems and still function.

+> **Note:** The default for this extension is to leave the path configurations empty and and let the auto resolver handle it for you.
+If you are using this extension but disabling all of its auto-magic handling of paths why are you really using it? ...

 ## Multi-Root Workspace Support

 This extension now fully supports Multi-Root Workspaces.
-The extension previously used the first root folder in your workspace to configure and run both phpcs and phpcbf.
+The extension previously used the first root folder in your workspace to configure and run both `phpcs` and `phpcbf`.
 The new system allows each workspace to be configured and run independently with respect to the root folder of the open file being sniffed.
-This means you can have phpcs functionality in one folder and have it disabled in another within a workspace.
+This means you can have `phpcs` functionality in one folder and have it disabled in another within a workspace.

 ## Linter Installation